East Germany

 December 2014 A TNS Emnid survey revealed 53% of East Germans sympathized with PEGIDA demonstrators.

-This contents of the box above is based on material from the Wikipedia articles History of Germany (1990–present), East Germany balloon escape, New states of Germany & East Germany, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Women in Germany, New states of Germany, East Germany, History of Germany (1990–present), East Germany balloon escape, History of Germany, Irreligion in Germany & List of East German authors, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.

 See Also